TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 - For a solution-based article, include an issue statement and one or more solutions.
 Prioritize your solutions with the one that's most likely to fix the issue at the top.
 - For a how-to or conceptual article, provide instructions (e.g., steps, video, links, etc.)
 <br>
-Solutions can be comprised of the following components:
+Solutions can be comprised of the following components.
+To format these solutions, go to the next section, "Solution".
 - Procedures
 - Images
 - Diagnostics